 Earlier than the late 1950s, before the construction of the highway we call Interstate 880, Main Street was known as the Oakland-San Jose Road and was the main route between those cities.
 The main route west was the Alviso Road (now Serra Street).
 A few hundred feet north was the intersection of a dusty gravel road called Calaveras Road.
 Its name came from the Calaveras Valley (meaning "place of skulls" for the many animal bones found there by the Spanish explorers) on the other side of the hills to the east of Milpitas.
-The road ran near the boundary creek, Los Coches, between old Rancho Tularcitos and Rancho Milpitas and was the main route into the mountains and the many farms of the Calaveras Valley beyond.
-We call that old eastward route Calaveras Blvd. today.
+The road ran along the north side of Los Coches Creek, the source of water for Alviso Adobe.
+This road was the main route into the mountains and the many farms of the Calaveras Valley beyond.
+We call that old eastward route Calaveras Road. today.
 It was around these two important trade route crossroads that Milpitas grew up over the course of a century to provide travelers with the services they needed.

 When this building was constructed is uncertain but a Sanborn Fire Insurance map of downtown Milpitas dating from 1893 shows a "Lodge Hall" on this site and the timber construction under the stucco was typical of that of the late nineteenth century.
 The first owner we have a record of was Joseph Pashote (pronounced Pah-shoat).